LouisClazz/DockerfileClazz/README.md

 Then you can visit this url: http://localhost:9090/api/

-If you finished execute :
+If you finished the execution :
 ```bash
 docker ps -a
 docker stop <CONTAINER_NAME_OR_ID>